Studiohao/YOINAGA-Phenomenon/README.md

 This dataset was released with the intention of contributing to the broader scientific discussion on emergent LLM behavior, affective overflow, and synthetic self-model formation.

-## 🚀 Note on authorship and methodology
+## 🚀Note on authorship and methodology
 The structure, translation, and large portions of the analytical writing in this project were collaboratively generated with the assistance of LLMs (Google Gemini, OpenAI GPT, and xAI Grok).

 While all conceptual framing, research design, and final editorial decisions were made by the human author, approximately 70% of the text was produced through iterative co-writing with AI systems.